BOROWSKI-JoaoVitor/ILHOA/README.md

 ### **3 - Line Plot - Area Variation**
 ![Line Plot Area Variation](Line_Plot_Area_Variation.jpeg) In the analysis of self-healing in concrete, line graphs showing both raw and Δ areas are crucial for evaluating and comparing the efficiency of different healing treatments.
 These graphs enable direct comparisons of healing progress over time across various treatments, highlighting the performance and efficacy of each approach.
-Figure 2 presents the raw area data, providing a snapshot of the actual crack sizes, while Figure 3 focuses on delta areas, allowing for straightforward comparisons of treatment performances.
+Figure 2 presents the raw area data, providing a snapshot of the actual crack sizes, while Figure 3 focuses on area variations, allowing for straightforward comparisons of treatment performances.

 ### **4 - Generalized Estimating Equations (GEE)**
 The Generalized Estimating Equations (GEE) approach is an effective statistical method for distinguishing performance differences, providing robust comparisons even when dealing with complex and correlated data sets.